gwsnr: A Python package for efficient signal-to-noise ratio calculations of gravitational waves: Summary

 \section{Summary}

-Gravitational waves (GWs), ripples in spacetime predicted by Einstein's theory of General Relativity, have revolutionized astrophysics since their first detection in 2015 (Abbott, B.P. et al. (2016a)).
-These waves are emitted by cataclysmic events like the merging of binary black holes (BBHs), binary neutron stars (BNSs) and BH-NS pairs, providing a unique window into the cosmos.
-A critical aspect of GW analysis is the Signal-to-Noise Ratio (SNR).
-SNR quantifies the strength of a GW signal relative to the background noise in a detector, like LIGO (The LIGO Scientific Collaboration et al. (2015), Abbott et al. (2020), Buikema et al. (2020)), Virgo (F. Acernese et al. (2014), F. Acernese et al. (2019)) or KAGRA (Akutsu et al. (2020), Aso et al. (2013)).
-This ratio is pivotal in confirming the detection of GWs and extracting astrophysical information from them (Abbott, B.P. et al. (2016b)).
-However, specific scenarios in GW research, particularly in simulations of detectable GW events (Abbott et al. (2016)) and in hierarchical Bayesian analysis (Thrane and Talbot (2019)) where selection effects are considered, demand extensive and efficient computation of SNR.
-This requirement presents a significant challenge, as conventional computational approaches, such as noise-weighted inner product, are typically time-consuming and impractical for such specialized and large-scale analyses (Taylor and Gerosa (2018), Gerosa et al. (2020)).
+Gravitational waves (GWs), ripples in spacetime predicted by Einstein's theory of General Relativity, have revolutionized astrophysics since their first detection in 2015.
+Emitted by cataclysmic events such as mergers of binary black holes (BBHs), binary neutron stars (BNSs), and black hole-neutron star pairs (BH-NSs), these waves provide a unique window into the cosmos.
+A central quantity in GW analysis is the Signal-to-Noise Ratio (SNR), which measures the strength of a GW signal relative to the background noise in detectors such as LIGO (\citeproc{ref-Abbott:2020}{Abbott et al., 2020}; \citeproc{ref-Buikema:2020}{Buikema et al., 2020}; \citeproc{ref-LIGO:2015}{The LIGO Scientific Collaboration et al., 2015}), Virgo (\citeproc{ref-VIRGO:2015}{F. Acernese et al., 2014}; \citeproc{ref-VIRGO:2019}{F. Acernese et al., 2019}), and KAGRA (\citeproc{ref-Akutsu:2020}{Akutsu et al., 2020}; \citeproc{ref-Aso:2013}{Aso et al., 2013}).
+While real detections are established using a False-Alarm Rate (FAR) threshold, under stationary Gaussian noise assumptions the condition that the SNR exceeds a chosen threshold can serve as a practical proxy (\citeproc{ref-Essick:2023}{Essick, 2023}; \citeproc{ref-Essick:2024}{Essick \& Fishbach, 2024}).
+This proxy is especially useful in simulations of detectable events and in studies aimed at extracting astrophysical information (\citeproc{ref-Abbott:2016:detection}{Abbott, B. P. et al., 2016}).

+We introduce \(gwsnr\), a Python package explicitly designed to efficiently compute the SNR and estimate the probability of detection for large simulated populations of GW events.
+By accelerating these core calculations, \(gwsnr\) makes massive population-level astrophysical simulations computationally viable.

-\section{Statement of Need}
+\section{Statement of need}